 Eric.
 L Robinson has served as a director of our company since July 2015.
 Mr. Robinson spent fourteen years in private practice as a corporate attorney, including eleven years as a partner in the Salt Lake City, Utah law firm of Blackburn & Stoll, LC.
 Mr. Robinson's law practice focused on securities, corporate and other business transactions.
 Since 2009, Mr. Robinson has been principally employed by MicroPower Global Limited, a company in the semiconductor business.
 At MicroPower, Mr. Robinson has acted as General Counsel, Chief Financial Officer and a director.
 Mr. Robinson also maintains a small law practice and serves as counsel to a number of companies in the fields of genetics, regenerative medicine, transportation and commercial construction.
 He also served as General Counsel, Chief Financial Officer and a director to a genetic research company from 2008 until 2015.
 Mr. Robinson previously acted as General Counsel and Chief Financial Officer to a commercial construction company from 2007 until 2008 which had revenues in excess of \$100 million during his tenure.
 Mr. Robinson previously served as chief financial officer, in-house counsel, secretary and treasurer of ActiveCare, Inc. from July 2016 until his voluntary resignation in June 2017, and subsequent to Mr. Robinson's departure, ActiveCare filed a voluntary bankruptcy petition under Chapter 11 of the U.S. Bankruptcy Code on July 15, 2018.
 His legal practice includes working with companies in connection with public and private offerings of securities, corporate partnering, mergers and acquisitions, licensing technology transfer, contracts and construction.
-He graduated from the University with a J.D. where he graduated Order of the Coif and acted as a Managing Editor of the Law Review.
-Mr. Robinson has previously served as corporate and securities legal counsel to the Company's largest shareholder, E. Dallin Bagley.
-In light of Mr. Robinson's legal and financial background, the Board has concluded that Mr. Robinson should continue to serve as a direct
+He graduated from the University of Utah with honors with a B.S. degree in accounting and he subsequently passed the CPA exam (unlicensed).
+He graduated from Vanderbilt University with a J.D. where he graduated Order of the Coif and acted as a Managing Editor of the Law Review.
+Mr. Robinson has previously served as corporate and securities legal counsel to the Company's largest shareholder, E. Dalli